-23% of all businesses surveyed had experienced a crisis that threatened the survival of their business over the past 5 years.
+23 per cent of all businesses surveyed had experienced a crisis that threatened the survival of their business over the past 5 years.

-Non-ethnic-led businesses were 96% more likely than ethnic-led businesses to have experienced such a crisis, and there are no differences between low-and middleincome boroughs.
+• Non-ethnic-led businesses were 96 per cent more likely than ethnic-led businesses to have experienced such a crisis, and there are no differences between low-and middle-income boroughs.

-Milan businesses that had experienced a crisis in the past five years by type of borough
+Figure 8.3.1 Milan businesses that had experienced a crisis in the past five years by type of borough